 The process of buying a full storage unit can be overwhelming, especially if you have never done this before.
 You will need to remove all of the contents from the storage unit within a short amount of time, typically the same day, once you have won the auction.
 If you buy a large storage unit with stuff packed floor to ceiling, or you bought more than one storage unit, it can be a daunting task.
 So we recommend starting off your first experience by buying a unit that is not too full or go with a smaller one.

 If you start big anyway because you saw something (or a few somethings) in there that you simply must have, then you can sign a rental agreement to rent the storage unit and give yourself up to a month or more to clean it out if you cannot complete it within the permitted time frame.

 You never know where you might find a treasure within the storage unit you won at auction, so examine every item.
 Feel inside of pants pockets, go through drawers and flip through pages of books.
 Look in every nook and cranny of every item to be sure you aren’t leaving anything worthwhile behind.
 Then you can decide which items you want to keep, which ones to sell, which ones to donate and what is truly just garbage.

-For example: Many auction buyers will sell on eBay and other online auction sites, flea markets and even at yard sales.
+For example, many auction buyers will sell on eBay and other online auction sites, flea markets, and even yard sales.
 Some of them even have second-hand or consignment shops where they sell it all.
 If you don’t have a strategy then it could cost you more than it’s worth.

-If you have never attended a self storage auction before, I highly recommend it.
+If you have never attended a self-storage auction before, we highly recommend it.
 It can be quite interesting and you may find something of great value to you or someone you love.
 Just be realistic and don’t expect to find an ancient coin worth $1,000,000 or a signed Les Paul guitar…that simply isn’t a common occurrence.